Any vegan hardgainer will have faced this problem:

 This would make a great tasting smoothie with somewhere around 1000+ calories.

-(If you're not sure what vegan protein powder is the best, head over to our comprehensive guide to plant protein powders).
+(If you're not sure what vegan protein powder is the best, head over to our comprehensive guide to vegan protein powders).

 4. Eat Plenty of Refined Carbohydrates (Yes The "Bad Stuff")